ipeirotis/introduction-to-databases/README.md

 ##### In-class Exercise: Music Recommendation Service

-_Note: The activities in this section usually take an additional session_
+_Note: The in-class activities in this section usually take longer time than planned.
+I often go faster in the prior sessions, so that I can start describing the concept of veiw_

+### Misceallaneous

+* Functions
+* UNION
+* CASE
+* ANY/ALL
+* ROLLUP